utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 > You must be a workspace [Admin](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) to change the visibility of a workspace.

-If you are on a [Postman Professional or Enterprise plan](https://www.postman.com/pricing), you need approval from a user with the [Community Manager role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to change a workspace's visibility.
+If you're on a [Postman Professional or Enterprise plan](https://www.postman.com/pricing), making a workspace public requires a [Community Manager's](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) approval.

 To convert an existing workspace to a public workspace in a Postman Professional or Enterprise plan, do the following: